 March 27, 2020

-The Paycheck Protection Program provides up to $349 billion toward job retention and certain other expenses.
+The Paycheck Protection Program provided up to $349 billion toward job retention and certain other expenses.
+Current law dictated that this program close August 8, 2020.
+SBA is no longer accepting PPP applications from participating lenders.

 - For a top-line overview of the program CLICK HERE.